 - Find support groups that can help you learn coping strategies.
 You can start a family meeting and let the rest of the family know that you need help.

 Making Crucial Choices

 Frequently, a brain tumor makes it more challenging to think straight and process information.
 This might be because of the tumor pressing on and pressuring the brain, from simply feeling overwhelmed, or perhaps from the treatment.
 Whatever it may have caused, a family member or a loved one may need to become the patient’s care manager or advocate.
-If you need to become the decision-maker for your loved one’s treatment, keep in mind that you can ask questions, do some research, and seek support before making any major decisions.
+If this happens to you or someone you know, counseling for caregivers like you must be considered.

 Simple Suggestions When Making Crucial Decisions

 - Consult with the best doctors, counselors, and other medical professionals in your area for a second opinion.
 Counseling comes in different types, most of which are helpful.